cdot/Hotpot/README.md

 The format of commands is `Hotpot:PIN=STATE` where `PIN` can be the name of a pin in `hotpot.cfg` (e.g. `HW` or `CH`) and `STATE` can be a number (0=off, 1=on, 2=boost) or one of the commands `on`, `off` or `boost`. `ALL` is special pin that will apply the command to all pins.

 Note that calendar events are only used to generate requests.
 It is up to the rules whether and how those requests are interpreted.
+Rules should always contain a condition to stop runaway temperature rises.